EN

 IUNO’s opinion

-The ruling is very far-reaching given that it states that all member states must require employers to record the actual daily working hours of their employees.
+The ruling is very far-reaching, as it states that all member states require employers to record their employees' actual daily working hours.
 This will entail a considerable financial and administrative burden for companies.

-IUNO therefore recommends that companies should already now begin preparing for when they will have to record the daily working hours of all employees.
+IUNO recommends that companies already now prepare for when they will have to record the daily working hours of all employees.
 We will be closely following the implementation of this ruling and will report back when there are new developments.

 [European Court of Justice ruling of 14 May 2019 in case C-55/18]